SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-15-covid-disgrace.md

 <a id="fn6">6</a>: M Hudak &amp; T Wirtz, ["Lee County GOP passes ‘Ban the Jab’ resolution to ban COVID vaccines in Florida"](https://winknews.com/2023/02/21/ban-the-jab-proposed-resolution-vote-tuesday-evening/), _WINK News_ (southwest Florida news station), 2023-Feb-21. [↩](#fn6a)

+<a id="fn7">7</a>: C Alexander, ["COVID-19 vaccination associated with 15% reduction in stillbirths in pregnant women"](https://www.rcog.org.uk/news/covid-19-vaccination-associated-with-15-reduction-in-stillbirths-in-pregnant-women/), Press releases of _Royal College of Obstetricians &amp; Gynaecologists_, 2022-May-10. [↩](#fn7a)

+<a id="fn8">8</a>: S Prasad, _et al.,_ ["Systematic review and meta-analysis of the effectiveness and perinatal outcomes of COVID-19 vaccination in pregnancy"](https://www.nature.com/articles/s41467-022-30052-w), _Nature Communications_, 13:2414, 2022-May-10. [↩](#fn8a)

-<a id="fn7">7</a>: J Sansone &amp; Staff of _Psychology Today_, ["Joseph Sansone"](https://www.psychologytoday.com/us/therapists/joseph-sansone-bonita-springs-fl/426823), _Psychology Today_, downloaded 2023-Mar-04. [↩](#fn7a)
+<a id="fn9">9</a>: J Sansone &amp; Staff of _Psychology Today_, ["Joseph Sansone"](https://www.psychologytoday.com/us/therapists/joseph-sansone-bonita-springs-fl/426823), _Psychology Today_, downloaded 2023-Mar-04. [↩](#fn9a)

-<a id="fn8">8</a>: N Girten, ["Bill banning vaccinated blood donations would ‘decimate’ blood supply, opponents say"](https://dailymontanan.com/2023/02/27/bill-banning-vaccinated-blood-donations-would-decimate-blood-supply-opponents-say/), _Daily Montanan_, 2023-Feb-27. [↩](#fn8a)
+<a id="fn10">10</a>: N Girten, ["Bill banning vaccinated blood donations would ‘decimate’ blood supply, opponents say"](https://dailymontanan.com/2023/02/27/bill-banning-vaccinated-blood-donations-would-decimate-blood-supply-opponents-say/), _Daily Montanan_, 2023-Feb-27. [↩](#fn10a)

-<a id="fn9">9</a>: AC Gilbert, ["Some unvaccinated TikTokers are calling themselves 'pureblood,' in latest concerning trend"](https://www.usatoday.com/story/news/health/2021/09/16/unvaccinated-tiktokers-calling-themselves-pureblood-dark-trend/8360383002/), _USA Today_, 2021-Sep-16. [↩](#fn9a)
+<a id="fn11">11</a>: AC Gilbert, ["Some unvaccinated TikTokers are calling themselves 'pureblood,' in latest concerning trend"](https://www.usatoday.com/story/news/health/2021/09/16/unvaccinated-tiktokers-calling-themselves-pureblood-dark-trend/8360383002/), _USA Today_, 2021-Sep-16. [↩](#fn11a)

-<a id="fn10">10</a>: G Kmetz, ["HB 645: AN ACT REVISING LAWS RELATED TO THE DONATION OF BLOOD AND TISSUES; PROHIBITING CERTAIN DONATIONS OF BLOOD AND TISSUES; PROVIDING A PENALTY; REVISING IMMUNITY PROVISIONS RELATED TO BLOOD AND TISSUE BANKS; CREATING AN EXEMPTION FROM THE PROHIBITION ON DISCRIMINATION BASED ON VACCINE STATUS FOR THE SCREENING AND TESTING OF BLOOD AND TISSUES; AMENDING SECTIONS 49-2-312 AND 50-33-104, MCA; AND PROVIDING AN IMMEDIATE EFFECTIVE DATE."](https://leg.mt.gov/bills/2023/billhtml/HB0645.htm), _Montana Legislature_, 2023.  [↩](#fn10a)
+<a id="fn12">12</a>: G Kmetz, ["HB 645: AN ACT REVISING LAWS RELATED TO THE DONATION OF BLOOD AND TISSUES; PROHIBITING CERTAIN DONATIONS OF BLOOD AND TISSUES; PROVIDING A PENALTY; REVISING IMMUNITY PROVISIONS RELATED TO BLOOD AND TISSUE BANKS; CREATING AN EXEMPTION FROM THE PROHIBITION ON DISCRIMINATION BASED ON VACCINE STATUS FOR THE SCREENING AND TESTING OF BLOOD AND TISSUES; AMENDING SECTIONS 49-2-312 AND 50-33-104, MCA; AND PROVIDING AN IMMEDIATE EFFECTIVE DATE."](https://leg.mt.gov/bills/2023/billhtml/HB0645.htm), _Montana Legislature_, 2023.  [↩](#fn12a)

-<a id="fn11">11</a>: D Emery, ["Did London Times Editorialize Against Being 'Bullied into Health' in 1800s?"](https://www.snopes.com/fact-check/london-times-bullied-into-health/), _Snopes_, 2023-Jan-15. [↩](#fn11a)
+<a id="fn13">13</a>: D Emery, ["Did London Times Editorialize Against Being 'Bullied into Health' in 1800s?"](https://www.snopes.com/fact-check/london-times-bullied-into-health/), _Snopes_, 2023-Jan-15. [↩](#fn13a)

-<a id="fn12">12</a>: H Davis, _et al.,_ ["Characterizing long COVID in an international cohort: 7 months of symptoms and their impact"](https://www.thelancet.com/journals/eclinm/article/PIIS2589-5370(21)00299-6/fulltext), _The Lancet_, 2021-Jul1-15.
+<a id="fn14">14</a>: H Davis, _et al.,_ ["Characterizing long COVID in an international cohort: 7 months of symptoms and their impact"](https://www.thelancet.com/journals/eclinm/article/PIIS2589-5370(21)00299-6/fulltext), _The Lancet_, 2021-Jul1-15.
 DOI: [10.1016/j.eclinm.2021.101019](https://doi.org/10.1016/j.eclinm.2021.101019).

 See &sect; 3.3.1: 55.5% (CL: 52.5% - 58.8%) of patients still experienced "brain fog" in month 7, so that's close enough for me to the median time to recovery.
 So, to my mind I say: see you in 2023-Feb.
-It's very frustrating to hear people say "COVID's over, man!" when the consequences to me personally are somewhat high. [↩](#fn12a)
+It's very frustrating to hear people say "COVID's over, man!" when the consequences to me personally are somewhat high. [↩](#fn14a)

-<a id="fn13">13</a>: C Callan, _et al.,_ ["‘I can’t cope with multiple inputs’: a qualitative study of the lived experience of ‘brain fog’ after COVID-19"](https://bmjopen.bmj.com/content/12/2/e056366), _BMJ Open_, 2022-Feb-11.
-DOI: [10.1136/bmjopen-2021-056366](https://doi.org/10.1136/bmjopen-2021-056366). [↩](#fn13a)
+<a id="fn15">15</a>: C Callan, _et al.,_ ["‘I can’t cope with multiple inputs’: a qualitative study of the lived experience of ‘brain fog’ after COVID-19"](https://bmjopen.bmj.com/content/12/2/e056366), _BMJ Open_, 2022-Feb-11.
+DOI: [10.1136/bmjopen-2021-056366](https://doi.org/10.1136/bmjopen-2021-056366). [↩](#fn15a)